xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 {% include toc icon="table" title="IOS-XR: Working with ZTP" %}

 ## Purpose of ZTP
-ZTP was design to perform 2 different operations
+ZTP was designed to perform 2 different operations

 1. Download and apply an initial configuration.
-2. Download and execute a shell script
+2. Download and execute a shell script.

 ## How ZTP works
 The ZTP process is executed or invoked from the control plane LXC Linux shell.
 Prior to IOS-XR 6.1.1 ZTP was executed within the default network namespace and could not access directly the data interfaces.
 Since 6.1.1 ZTP is executed inside the global-VRF network namespace with full access to all the data interfaces.
 This document is based on the IOS-XR 6.1.1 implementation.